 A set of system architectures were tested: local install, web application and microservice web application.
 Each of them has its benefits and drawbacks.
-The architecture unitesAll architectures unite both segmentation and classification algorithms.
-The segmentation is used to extract a core from core box images and dodoes automated depth referencing, and classification is applied to classify the core into different classes.
+All architectures unite both segmentation and classification algorithms.
+The segmentation is used to extract a core from core box images and does automated depth referencing, and classification is applied to classify the core into different classes.